Education and Outreach

 Moses H. Cone Memorial Park Estate Maps

 Each year, the Foundation prints and distributes maps of the Cone estate to help guide visitors on the 25 miles of carriage trails and share the past of the historic gem.
 Your gift will ensure more visitors can appreciate the backstory and beauty of this park, which is listed on the National Register of Historic Places.
-The fundraising goal for this project is $5,000.
 Donate

 Learn more